 An opportunity to bring your unique vision into reality...

-Setting up a business utilises your unique creativity and that is why even though it’s hard to do, people love the process of setting up their own thing because it’s theirs.
-You’re working hard of course, in fact probably harder than As we are all unique in an untold number of ways, it doesn’t matter that there could be other versions of what you do out there.
+Setting up a business utilises your unique creativity.
+That's why even though it’s hard to do, people love the process of setting up their own thing simply because it’s theirs.
+You’re working hard of course, in fact probably harder than you would do in a conventional job.
+But as we are all unique in an untold number of ways, it doesn’t matter that there could be other versions of what you do out there.
 If you stay true to yourself, your special way of doing things or thinking will imprint itself into the DNA of your business, and give people something different to take an interest in.